plurid/plurid/README.md

 ```

 Drag the empty space to orbit, scroll to zoom, right-drag to pan, hold **Space** to grab from anywhere.
 Over a plane a drag is the page's (text selection, scrolling) unless you grab.
-Everything else, from undo and
+Undo and the shortcuts are on by
-persistence to gestures, shortcuts, layouts, snapping, culling and the chrome, is opt-in and documented knob
+default; persistence, collaboration, culling, snapping and the rest are opt-in, and every one of them, gestures,
-by knob.
+layouts and the chrome included, is a documented knob (`docs/CONTROL_SURFACE.md`).